alicefvictorino/alicefvictorino/README.md

 ###

 <p align="left">I'm Alice, an undergraduate student majoring in Computer Engineering at the Federal University of Rio Grande do Norte (UFRN).<br><br>🔭  I’m working as a software development intern.
-My tech stack includes Angular, Spring Boot, PostgreSQL, Docker and Kubernetes.<br><br>📚 I'm currently learning more about AI, Machine Learning, and Data Science.</p>
+My tech stack includes Angular, Spring Boot, PostgreSQL and Docker.<br><br>📚 I'm currently learning more about AI, Machine Learning, and Data Science.</p>

 ###